ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 vectors.
 As a result, we can now say that a dog is similar to a cat, entirely different from a gecko, and so on.

-> [To create word vectors] we don't want to think of all the possible features
-> we can find... we want to use existing knowledge to [encode] for us.

-However, **we don't want to think of all the possible features that we can find**.
-Instead, we want to use existing knowledge to do that for us. **We also don't want to encode them manually**, as that would be very time consuming.
+But we don't want to write all possible features one-by-one, we want to **exploit existing knowledge** just for that.
+We also don't want to encode them manually, we'd rather **write an algorithm to automate** that for us.

-This leads us to two (2) necessary ingredients to create word vectors:
+This gives us to two ingredients in creating word vectors:
-1. An existing **corpus of knowledge** to get the features automatically.
-Here, we can use newspaper clippings, scrape all the text in the web, scientific journals, and so on.
+1. An existing **corpus of knowledge** to get features automatically.
+Here, we can use newspaper clippings, scraped data from the web, scientific journals, and more!
-2. An **encoding mechanism** to transfom that corpus into numbers.
-Earlier, we used a crude method, but now we want to do this programmatically, perhaps with the help of some algorithm.
+2. An **encoding mechanism** to transfom that text into numbers.
+Instead of writing them manually, we encode it algorithmically.

 <div style="border:3px; border-style:solid; border-color:#a00000; padding: 1em;">
 <b>Contents</b>